 Chubu Centrair has local and international flights daily.
 Chubu Centrair is a 30 minute train ride from Nagoya station.
 Delegates will want to access the Meitetsu line from Chubu Centrair to Nagoya Station.
 The cost is ¥1,230.

-There are a variety of public transportation options from Nagoya Station to Chukyo University.
-The fastest way is via taxi which is expected to cost approximately $35 USD and takes up to 30 minutes.
+There are a variety of public transportation options from Nagoya Station to Nagoya Congress Center.
+The fastest way is via taxi which takes up to 20 minutes.
 Taxis can be hailed at the Nagoya Station and there are taxi ranks on both the east and west sides of Nagoya Station right outside the station exits.
-The Higashiyama Line from Nagoya Station to Motoyama Station and then changing to the Meijo Line will provide direct access to the University (Yagoto Station).
-As will the Higashiyama Line from Nagoya Station to Fushimi Station and then changing to the Tsurumai Line to Chukyo University (Yagoto Station).
-Public transportation is expected to take approximately 30 minutes.
+Two options are available for train travel.
+One options is the Meitetsu Line from Nagoya Station to Kanayama Station and then a transfer to the Meiko Line to Hibino Station.
+This will take approximately 15 minutes and cost approximately ¥400.
+The second option is the Higashiyama Line from Nagoya Station to Sakae Station and then a transfer to the Meijo line to Hibino Station.
+It will take approximately 20 minutes and less than ¥300.

 Passports & Visas